Kenshiro-28/T-Rex/README.md

 https://wiki.gnome.org/Projects/JsonGlib

-To install JSON-Glib in Ubuntu, run this command:
+To install JSON-Glib in Ubuntu, open a system console and run this command:

 ```
-sudo apt install libjson-glib-dev
+$ sudo apt install libjson-glib-dev
 ```

 Then, run this command and add the names of the libraries without `-l` to your Eclipse Project: